 The connection comes as CANARIE and its provincial Research and Education Network partners, including Cybera in Alberta, look to expand the reach of eduroam to more public libraries and museums.
 The addition of EPL (only the second library in all of Canada to join) brings the total number of Canadian connected eduroam sites to over 150.
 Globally, more than 100 countries take part in eduroam, with 17,000+ eduroam hotspots, including airports, train stations, and even vending machines.

 Eduroam was developed by the global research and education community to do away with the administrative headache of how to create secure internet access for visiting academics.
 Previously, this required allocating extra resources to either providing and supporting temporary login accounts on a person-by-person basis (which can be time-consuming and expensive), or offering the use of public guest accounts, which come with their own security vulnerabilities.
 Eduroam creates one secure login account that can be utilized around the globe.

 In Canada, eduroam is facilitated by CANARIE through its Canadian Access Federation, which supports more than 10 million eduroam logins per month.

-Geoffrey Watt, the Systems Analyst for EPL, said he found the process of setting up eduroam straight-forward.
-Within hours of connecting the library branches to eduroam, he noticed that hundreds of logins had already been made, which meant that the quiet, behind-the-scenes technology was already working correctly.
+Brittany Watt, the Systems Analyst for EPL, said she found the process of setting up eduroam straight-forward.
+Within hours of connecting the library branches to eduroam, she noticed that hundreds of logins had already been made, which meant that the quiet, behind-the-scenes technology was already working correctly.